 Drilling your plan, testing it, putting it through its paces, and pulling it apart will only make your response stronger when it comes to putting your practice to the test.
 It’s very important that the team is well versed and ready to move when a crisis like this occurs, so ensuring that you’ve developed a watertight plan should set you on course for a speedy recovery.

 If you want to learn more about crisis communication plan development, get in touch with Lambert.
-The team will help you to develop a robust plan, roll it out within your organization and train and drill your team so they’re ready for anything.
-And to prevent the situation from happening in the first place, get in touch with us at Worksighted and let us help you build a robust cybersecurity system to deter and deny potential attackers.
+Their team will help you to develop and roll out a robust plan within your organization.
+They will also train and drill your team so they’re ready for anything.
+To prevent the situation from happening in the first place, get in touch with us at Worksighted and let us help you build a robust cybersecurity system to deter and deny potential attackers.